columnflow/columnflow/docs/user_guide/building_blocks/selectors.md

 ```

 Notes:
-- If you want to build this exposed {py:class}`~columnflow.selection.Selector` along with the inner
+- If you want to build this exposed Selector along with the inner
-{py:class}`~columnflow.selection.Selector`s in a new file, you will still need to put the name of
+Selectors in a new file, you will still need to put the name of
 the new file along with its path in the ```law.cfg``` file under the ```selection_modules```
 argument for law to be able to find the file.
 A more detailed explanation of the law config file
 can be found in the {ref}`Law config section <law_config_section>`.